Category: Uncategorized

 Then when I played again Friday, I didn’t lose as much but ran just horrifically bad once again.
 Probably the emblematic hand here:

 An $11 bounty, early on.
 A bad loose-player open limps from the hijack off 75BB.
 I (47BB) am in the cutoff with AcTc and raise to 3bb.
 The small blind (27BB) 3-bets to 10.5bb.
 The hijack cold calls.
-That’s a worrying size from the SB, but I decide my hand’s nut potential, plus the bounty potential from the small stack, plus the change that I double through HJ, who is certainly much too wide here, make this worth taking the variance of calling and going to the flop.
+That’s a worrying size from the SB, but I decide my hand’s nut potential, plus the bounty potential from the small stack, plus the chance that I double through HJ, who is certainly much too wide here, make this worth taking the variance of calling and going to the flop.

 Flop (33.5BB): As 5s 5d.
 It checks to me, I bet 15% pot (5BB).
 SB folds, HJ calls.